 Particular of loans guarantees and investments covered under Section186 of the Act form part of the notes to the Financial Statements provided in this AnnualReport.

 d.
 Related Party Transactions

-The Policy on Related Party Transactions as approved by the Board has been hosted onthe website at http://www.galaxysurfactants.com/pdf/investorrelationpdfs/Policy-on-Related-Party- Transactions.pdf.
+The Policy on Related Party Transactions as approved by the Board isavailable on the website at https://www.galaxysurfactants.com/pdf/corporate-governance/policies/Policy-on-Related-Party- Transactions.pdf

 e.
 Vigil Mechanism / Whistle Blower Policy

 As per Section 177 of the Act your Company has established a vigilmechanism for the Directors and employees to report genuine concerns.
 Your Company has avigil mechanism named "Whistle Blower Policy" to deal with instance of fraud andmismanagement if any.
 The Whistle Blower Policy is available on the website of yourCompany at https://www.galaxvsurfactants.com/pdf/corporate-governance/policies/Whistle-Blower- Policy.pdf

 There are no material changes and commitments affecting the financialposition of your Company which have occurred between the end of the financial year towhich the financial statement relates and the date of the report.

 Your Company proposes not to transfer any amount to the General Reservefor the Financial Year 2019-20.